Brian Rathbun

 Biography

-Brian Rathbun is a Professor and Munk Chair of Global Affairs at the Munk School of Global Affairs & Public Policy at The University of Toronto.
-He will also have appointments in Political Science and Psychology.
+Brian Rathbun is a Professor and Munk Chair in Global Affairs at the Munk School of Global Affairs & Public Policy at The University of Toronto, where he also holds cross-appointments in the departments of Political Science and Psychology.
 Professor Rathbun comes from the Department of Political Science and International Relations at the University of Southern California.
 He received his Ph.D. in Political Science from the University of California, Berkeley in 2002.
 Rathbun integrates insights from political, social, evolutionary, cognitive and moral psychology into the study of international relations in an effort to answer the biggest questions surrounding foreign policy making.
 Are decision-makers rational?
 How does the fact that mankind is fundamentally a moral species influence in international relations?
 How do the ideological conflicts that structure domestic conflicts find expression in foreign policy-making?
 Committed to the research method that best provides leverage on the question at hand, he employs a variety of tools, including archival-based case studies, surveys of public opinion, elite interviewing, quantitative text analysis and laboratory experiments.